egeoffrey/docs/docs/configure/pages.md

     * fill in the required menu item information:

-        * **Section Identifier**: the section identifier under which you want this menu item to be associated with.
-The section should already exist
+        * **Folder Identifier**: the folder identifier under which you want this menu item to be associated with.
+The folder should already exist
         * **Menu Item Identifier**: give the menu item an identifier.
 Alphanumeric characters only, including underscores and dashes are allowed.
         * **Text**: enter the text of the menu item.
 This is the text that will be displayed in the main menu
         * **Page**: the page identifier (should already exist) you want to open when this menu item is clicked
         * **Icon**: optionally the [name of the icon](/configure/icons) to display next to the text
-        * **Order**: the order within the "**MY HOUSE**" area this menu item will be listed within the section.
+        * **Order**: the order within the "**MY PLACE**" area this menu item will be listed within the folder.
 Every menu itrem is given an order number and eGeoffrey will display the one with the lowest number first (e.g. if a menu item has order zero and another has order twenty, the first one will be displayed on top of the other)
         * **Authorized Groups**: leave it empty unless you want [only specific group of users to see the menu item](/configure/users)

     * click on "**Save**".
 Wait for a few seconds until your changes are loaded

 ## How to edit the main menu

-* if you want to edit an existing section, always as an admin, locate the "**Edit Menu**" button at the bottom of the left menu and click on "**Edit Sections**".
-An edit icon is displayed nearby any section of the "**MY HOUSE**" area.
-Click on the section you want to edit for the wizard to show up.
+* if you want to edit an existing folder, connect to the eGeoffrey web interface, as an admin user and go to "**House**", "**Menu**" under "**ADMINISTRATION**".
+A list of existing menu folders and items will be provided;
-* if you want to edit an existing menu item, always as an admin, locate the "**Edit Menu**" button at the bottom of the left menu and click on "**Edit Sections**".
-An edit icon is displayed nearby any menu item of the "**MY HOUSE**" area.
-Click on the menu item you want to edit for the wizard to show up.
+* identify the item you want to edit, click on "Actions" and then "Edit"

 ## I want to see a different page upon login

 If you already logged in eGeoffrey, next time you access the web interface, the browser will remember your credentials and the last page you were visiting.

 But if you are a new user or accessing from a different browser/device, the "Welcome" page is presented by default.
-If you want new users to see a different page, go to "*House*", "*Settings*" under "*ADMINISTRATION*", click the "Web Interface" tab and set in "Default Page" the page identifier of the page you want to be presented when accessing the web interface
+If you want new users to see a different page, go to "*House*", "*Setup*" under "*ADMINISTRATION*", click the "Web Interface" tab and set in "Default Page" the page identifier of the page you want to be presented when accessing the web interface